All Episodes

 Yes, well, he mentioned Jason Box.

-And one of the reasons he moved to Denver was not just to get out of the way, but because he's a glaciologist and he works extensively in Greenland, and he's done a lot of work there.
+I know Jason, he's and one of the reasons he moved to Denmark was not just to get out of the way, but because he's a glaciologist and he works extensively in Greenland, and he's done a lot of work there.

 I do not agree with his statement about that we're doomed by any means, though.